polius/meteornext-docs/docs/guides/deployments.md

 :::tip INFO
 If a deployment is not shared, the owner will be the only one allowed to access it.

-Otherwise any user with a Meteor account will have access to see the deployment execution (in ReadOnly) and also will be able to see the execution results.
+Otherwise, any user with a Meteor account will have access to see the deployment execution (in read-only) and also will be able to see the execution results.
 :::

 ## Results

 When a deployment finishes, we can see a detailed log in table format of all queries that have been executed.

-Every row is an executed query and the table is sorted in ascending order by the datetime it was run.
+Every row is an executed query, and the table is sorted in ascending order by the date time it was run.

 ![alt text](../../assets/deployments/results.png "Deployment - Results")